rccordell/f18rwda/assignments.md

 > The professor reserves the right to award a grade of D or F to anyone who fails to meet a contractual obligation in a systematic way.
 A "D" grade denotes some minimal fulfilling of the contract.
 An "F" is absence of enough satisfactory work, as contracted, to warrant passing of the course.
 Both a "D" and "F" denote a breakdown of the contractual relationship implied by signing any of the contracts described above.

-## What About Exceptional Work?
+## What About Exceptional (or Mediocre) Work?

-I do reserve the right to reward exceptional work throughout the semester using the full range of Northeastern's grading scale.
+I also reserve the right to reward exceptional work throughout the semester using the full range of Northeastern's grading scale.
 If you contract for a "B," for instance, and submit particularly strong pieces to fulfill that contract, I may elect to raise your contracted grade to a "B+."

+Likewise, if you consistently submit mediocre work in fulfillment of your contract, I reserve the right to adjust your grade one half-step down (i.e. from "B" to "B-").

 ## Contract Adjustments